 The truth will set you free

-These tips are simple and you’ve probably heard them already.
+The following tips are simple and you’ve probably heard them already.
 So it’s time to actually start to put them into your day to day life.
-The earlier you start the better but it’s never too late.
-There are many people that got fit in their 50’s 60’s and 70’s.
+The earlier you start the better, but it’s never too late.
+There are many people that got fit in their sixties and beyond.
 A word to the wise- don’t wait until the health problems begin.
 Health problems are not only discouraging but they are debilitating.
 It’s difficult to get fit when your body won’t let you.
 If you’re already in that boat talk to your doctor or a fitness trainer about what you can do.
 If you want some support send me a message.
-I have a whole heap of friends that are personal trainers that I can recommend.
+I have friends that are personal trainers that I can recommend.

+Tip 1.
 Weigh yourself every day

+When I was training for track I hardly ever weighed myself.
+Although I would look different at various stages of my track season I was usually around the same weight so it didn’t matter.
 Now that I don’t train as frequently I find weighing myself very helpful.
-I weigh myself in the morning and it lets me know if I’m dehydrated, bloated from PMS or foods, if I need to change my diet or if I need more sleep.
-It’s helped me become more self-aware.
+I weigh myself in the morning and it lets me know if I’m dehydrated, bloated from PMS or foods I’ve consumed.
+Weighing myself lets me know if I need to change my diet or get more sleep.
 Sometimes I can even guess what my weight will be depending on how late I ate a meal or how late I went to bed.
 I know what you’re thinking (what witchery is this…) but I’m serious.
 I really can tell all those things.
-And because I weigh myself frequently and eat a generally simple diet I can also tell what effect foods have on me and my system.
+And because I weigh myself frequently and eat a generally simple diet I can also tell what effect specific foods have on my system.

 Your weight can change by a few pounds based on simple things like how often you have a bowel movement or how hydrated you are.
 Get to know your body it will help you make better decisions each day.

-Take your food with you– A habit I began at university.
+A habit I began at university.
 I went to York University.
 It was far, I was a poor student-athlete.
 So I packed my bag every day like I was going on a journey.
 Meals, snacks, and books made my bag very heavy but were great for my budget and body.
-When I started working full time I stopped this for a few years because meals were provided at work.
-As time went on I found myself grabbing whatever unhealthy snacks surrounded me and I saw myself begin to gain weight.
-So I started packing healthier snacks again.
-Now that I’m at a new location and often commuting all day to different places I’m back to packing a lot of food.
-You’re less likely to eat mindlessly and make bad decisions if you have already outlined your food for the day.
+When I don’t pack food I find myself grabbing whatever is available and spending money unnecessarily.
+I’m often travelling around most days so to avoid making poor choices I bring my food with me.
+You’re less likely to eat mindlessly if you have already outlined your food for the day.
 You can even put a few treats to help you not get tempted by other treats.
-Just don’t overdo it because it will defeat the purpose.
+Just don’t overdo it!

+Tip 6.
 Stop eating before bed